searchd command reference¶

 $ searchd --config /home/myuser/sphinx.conf --iostats

 --cpustatsis used to provide actual CPU time report (in addition to wall time) in both query log file (for every given query) and status report (aggregated).
-It depends on clock_gettime() system call and might therefore be unavailable on certain systems.
+It depends on clock_gettime() system call or fall back to less precise call on certain systems.
 You might start

 $ searchd --config /home/myuser/sphinx.conf --cpustats